markfarl/groupon_test/README.md

 Search component works from context and will update based on URL, changes to the input box, changes to the limit option.
 A single component does both pages, but debouncing is only active on the search page and not the front page.

+### Search History
+Search History is recorded and displayed at the fornt page

 ### Debouncing
 The debouncing  logic is set on a custom hook and called from the main `src/pages/Search.tsx` page.